hamzairshaddev/Test-App/README.md

 Go to http://localhost:8000, if your port is not 8000 use whatever port your command line is showing.

+Queues:

 For emails to work, you can change the credentials in .env file.
 I am using mailtrap for testing purposes.

-Queues:
+You need to change email credentials if you want it to work.

 Run the background queues using this command to send emails.